szymon-polaczy/Blog/static/posts/Better life with newer PHP Versions.md

 $city = $user?->get_profile()?->get_address()?->get_city();
 ```

 If any part of the chain is null, it returns null.
 No errors, no warnings, just clean handling of nullable values.
+No more nested if-pyramids worthy of an archaeology dig.

 Real-world WordPress example: